Which patient group has the lowest risk of severe COVID-19 infection?

 Prepare for the APhA Vaccination Test with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get set for your certification!

-Children are considered to have the lowest risk of severe COVID-19 infection compared to other groups.
-Studies and data collected throughout the pandemic have consistently shown that while children can contract COVID-19 and may experience mild to moderate symptoms, they are significantly less likely to develop severe illness, require hospitalization, or experience life-threatening complications compared to older adults and individuals with underlying health conditions.
+Children are recognized as having the lowest risk of severe COVID-19 infection when compared to other groups.
+Research and clinical observations have shown that while children can contract the virus and may exhibit mild symptoms, their likelihood of experiencing severe illness, hospitalization, or death due to COVID-19 is significantly lower than that of older adults or those with underlying health conditions.

 Subscribe